 Our Team

-The Euroculturer is a student-initiative related to the Erasmus Mundus Master Euroculture.
+The Euroculturer is a student initiative related to the Erasmus Mundus Master Euroculture.
 Once a small project started by Euroculture students in 2012, the online magazine has grown over the years and nowadays encompasses two teams: the Editorial team and the Social Media team.
 Together we form The Euroculturer and work on joint as well as team-specific projects.
-All members of the magazine are current students, and due to the two-year duration of the Master programme, we have a dynamic team whose members change on a yearly basis.
+All members of the magazine are current students, and due to the two-year duration of the Master’s programme, we have a dynamic team with members changing every year.
 The Euroculturer is headed by two or more members, namely the social media coordinator(s) and the editor(s) in chief.

 Editorial Team

-The Editorial team produces the content which is posted on the website.
-The team members conduct interviews, write articles themselves and support Euroculture students and alumni to publish their work.
+The Editorial team produces the content that is posted on our website.
+The team members conduct interviews, write articles, and support Euroculture students and alumni to publish their work.
 The content of the pieces varies across a range of topics, from opinion pieces to lifestyle articles, and with a focus on sharing the Euroculture experience with the Euroculture community (and beyond!).

 Social Media Team

-The Social Media team is responsible for communication with students and the Euroculture community via our social media channels, such as Facebook, Instagram and Twitter.
-The team creates social media content, organises online and in-person events, and engages with projects that bring visibility to the master’s programme.
+The Social Media team is responsible for the communication with students and the Euroculture community via our social media channels, such as Instagram and LinkedIn.
+The team creates social media content, organises online and in-person events, and engages with projects that bring visibility to the Master’s programme.

 Social Media Coordinator